Applications for a primary school place can be made from Tuesday 1st September 2020 for children born between 1 September 2016 and 31 August 2017.

 When applications for admission exceed the number of places available in any year group the oversubscription criteria is applied, to decide which students to admit.
 The oversubscription criteria and catchment area are used to allocate any places that become available for in year admissions.

-A child who has a statement of special educational needs or Education, Health and Care Plan (EHCP) is required to be admitted to the school named on the child’s statement or EHCP.
+A child who has an Education, Health and Care Plan (EHCP) is required to be admitted to the school named on the child’s EHCP.

 A looked after child or previously looked after child.